Microsoft · DP-300

 Demand for Azure SQL expertise continues to grow as enterprises migrate on-premises SQL Server workloads to Azure and adopt hybrid architectures.
 The DP-300 certification is recognized as a role-based, associate-level credential by Microsoft, placing it above fundamentals-level certifications and on par with other Azure associate credentials in terms of employer recognition.
 Certified professionals are positioned to advance toward expert-level certifications such as Azure Solutions Architect Expert or specialize further in data engineering.
 The certification renews annually via a free Microsoft Learn assessment, keeping holders current with the latest platform updates.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 389 questions.

-3. A manufacturing company, 'IndustryCloud Solutions,' is implementing database-scoped configuration options to optimize their Azure SQL Managed Instance for their specific workload patterns.
+Preview — answers shown1.
+A manufacturing company, 'IndustryCloud Solutions,' is implementing database-scoped configuration options to optimize their Azure SQL Managed Instance for their specific workload patterns.
 Which configuration should they implement for CPU-intensive analytical queries?

 Explanation